Nothing’s worse than waking up late for work and finding your Keurig dripping coffee very slowly into your mug.

 - Fill the silicone bulb in the middle of the brewer maintenance accessory with water.

 - Open the Keurig by lifting the handle.
 Put the maintenance tool in the pod holder.
 Make sure that the ring’s arrows should be pointing downward.
 Firmly press down.

-- Five handles up and down motions will remove the coffee grounds.
+- Now open and close the head five times.
+This up and down motions will remove the coffee grounds.

 - Take out the maintenance tool for the brewer.

-- Make a cleansing brew.
-You can either insert a Keurig cleansing rinse pod or use only water and no pods, which is recommended.
-Brew a 6-ounce cup using your touchscreen while allowing the hot water or cleaning rinse to go through the appliance.
-Once you did, discard the cup content.
+- Run a cleansing brew.
+You can either insert a Keurig cleansing rinse pod or use only water and no pods.
+Brew a 6-ounce cup using the touchscreen of Keurig 2.0.

 - Brew the pod to see if the dripping problem has been resolved.

 Another solution to fix this issue is to descale the machine.
-Usually, water used to brew K-cup contains minerals that cause limescale to build up inside your machine.
-If you are unsure about the mineral content in your water, then I recommend you try a water testing kit.
-Eventually, this mineral buildup affects water flow inside the machine resulting in Keurig dripping slowly.
+Usually, the water we use to brew K-cup contains minerals that cause limescale to build up inside the machine.

 So, the question arises, how often you should descale your Keurig machine?